-ATSDR selected the highest exposure point (maximum concentration) detected in each well to calculate exposure doses.
+- ATSDR selected the highest exposure point (maximum concentration) detected in each well to calculate exposure doses.
 This assumption is conservative because it assumes that people were exposed to the maximum detected concentration over the entire duration of exposure.
 The actual exposure levels likely fluctuated over time, which means that the levels could have been higher or lower than the maximum detected concentration.

-- The contaminant dose a person receives depends on the concentration of chemical in the water at a given time.
+We also know that water from some individual wells was mixed with other well water before being distributed for use.
+However, ATSDR considered the maximum contaminant concentration detected in each individual well to represent the level that would have been detected in the faucet.
+We understand that this is a conservative assumption. - The contaminant dose a person receives depends on the concentration of chemical in the water at a given time.
 However, sometimes we have limited sampling data to evaluate the chemical concentrations in a well over time.
 This limitation makes it difficult to accurately estimate the contaminant levels people might have been exposed to in the past.
 The concentration of chemical in a well at any given time depends on the proximity to the source of the contamination, the migration of the groundwater plume, and many other environmental factors.
 Therefore, it is likely that the contaminant levels in each well varied over time.
 We do not account for that variability in our estimates. - The exact duration of exposure for each potentially exposed population is unknown.
 The contamination was first detected in 1977; however, the wells could have contaminated for many years before the initial discovery in 1977.
-The base opened in 1923, and served in various capacities3 throughout its history.
-Some of the base operations are the potential source(s) of the contamination.
+The base opened in 1923 and served in various capacities throughout its history.2 Some of the base operations are the potential source(s) of the contamination.
 Therefore, the timeframe in which the hazardous substances were released into the environment and reached wells is unknown.
-ATSDR used conservative assumptions to assign a maximum exposure time for Airmen (and their families), base employees, off-base residents, and visitors (See Table A).
+ATSDR used conservative assumptions to assign a maximum exposure time for Airmen (and their families), base employees, off-base residents, and visitors.
 We are willing to re-assess any of these assumptions if site-specific information is made available to us.